 - This blog about the BME Housing Sector

-We also have a training course for homelessness staff on ‘Black, Asian and Minoritised Groups and homelessness’ which challenges unconscious biases and understanding of issues and helps support and promote best working practices in services.
+We also have a training course for homelessness staff on ‘Race, ethnicity and experiences of homelessness’ which challenges unconscious biases and understanding of issues and helps support and promote best working practices in services.

 Supporting LGBTQI+ people